Nicholas Wright's play about the controversial psychoanalyst Melanie Klein is a haunting and poignant study of mother-daughter relationships.

 Melanie Klein had herself come to Britain from Berlin with a controversial mission to extend psychoanalysis to infants.
 But her analysis of her own children has damaged her relationship with them almost beyond repair, and the news of her son's death provokes a bitter confrontation with her daughter.

-Nicholas Wright's Mrs Klein was first performed at the National Theatre in 1988.
+Nicholas Wright's Mrs Klein was first performed at the National Theatre, London, in 1988.
 This edition was published alongside the revival at the Almeida Theatre in 2009.

 The play is also available in the volume Nicholas Wright: Five Plays.

 'How rare and refreshing it is to encounter a play which is so literate, intelligent, amusing and, finally, moving'Daily Telegraph

 10 Apr 2014